mff-uk/dataspecer/content/en/docs/projects/api.md

 one can see, form inputs -- API title, description as well as version are utilized to populate the info section of generated OAS whereas base URL provided by the user is utilized in the server's section.
-As for the paths and operations, form input data related to the operations is utilized for populating paths and their respective operations.
+As for the paths and operations, form input data related to the operations is used for populating paths and their respective operations.

 Conversely Pic 3.3.2 represents s a more interesting example.
 It exemplifies how GET collection operation is represented in the OAS